aszorko/COROBOREES/README.md

 The master branch is updated continuously.
 Branches are made for reproduction of paper-specific data.

 ## Installing:
-Clone the repository and create a Python virtual environment using CPG/requirements.txt.
+Clone the repository.
+To enable the Unity simulations (currently Linux only), create a Python virtual environment using CPG/requirements.txt.

 ## Paper1: Rapid rhythmic entrainment in bio-inspired central pattern generators